Windz-GameDev/TSPQuest/README.md

 ```

 This example command will:
-- Read the CSV file named `data.csv`.
+- Read the CSV file named `data.csv`
 - Perform an analysis of the TSP algorithm results contained in the file.
-- Display the resulting visualizations.
+- Save the visualizations for each dataset at the following directory `tsp_analysis_charts/data(name of CSV)/{dataset name}`
+- Save the overall scatterplot visualization for the number of cities and time in the `tsp_analysis_charts/data(name of CSV)` directory.

 Please replace `data.csv` with the path to your actual CSV file.
-The CSV file should be in the correct format with the required columns ('Algorithm', 'Total Distance', 'Number of Cities', 'Elapsed Time (Seconds)', 'Dataset').
-See the example CSV in this repository for reference.
+The CSV file should be in the correct format with the required columns ('Dataset', 'Algorithm', 'Number of Cities', 'Total Distance', 'Elapsed Time (Seconds)').
+Please look at the example CSV in the `benchmark_results` directory in this repository for reference.

 ## Dependencies